 - a.
-For the purpose of this section, the MU-1 District shall be considered a nonresidential district. - b.
-When building a two-unit attached dwelling (duplex) within the MU-1 District, a bufferyard and supplemental setback is not required when adjacent to a one-or-two family district.
+For the purpose of this section, the MU-2 District shall be considered a nonresidential district. - b.
+When building a two-unit attached dwelling (duplex) within the MU-2 District, a bufferyard and supplemental setback is not required with an adjacent one-or-two family district.

 - c.
-All uses within the MU-1 district adjacent to a one- or two-family district, other than the uses listed in item b. above, must conform to the supplemental building setback and bufferyard width standards required for the Neighborhood Commercial ("E") District, as described in Section 6.300(c) Area Requirements.
-See Section 6.300 (d) through (i) for bufferyard requirements. - d.
-All uses within the MU-1 district adjacent to a one- or two-family district must use a transitional height plane of 45 degrees to portions of a building above 3 stories or 45 feet, whichever is less starting from the property line of the one-or-two-family district. - 1.
-Any portion of a building 3 stories must be set back so that the building does not encroach beyond the transitional height plane. - 2.
+All uses within the MU-2 district adjacent to one- or two-family district, other than the uses listed in item b. above, shall conform to the supplemental building setback and bufferyard width standards required for the Neighborhood Commercial ("E") District, as described in Section 6.300(c) Area Requirements.
+See Section 6.3000(d) through (i) for bufferyard requirements. - d.
+All uses within the MU-2 district adjacent to a one- or two-family district must use a transitional height plane of 45 degrees to portions of a building above 3 stories or 45 feet, whichever is less starting from the property line of the one-or-two-family district. - 1.
+Any portion of a building 3 stories shall be set back so that the building does not encroach the transitional height plane. - 2.
 These supplemental building setbacks and transitional height plane requirements shall not apply to buildings adjacent to one-or-two-family districts that serve as public open space, such as parks and drainage ways.